-All applications must be received by the authority by 31 October 2021.
+All applications must be received by the Council by 31 October 2024.
 Please take into consideration when posting a paper application allowing enough time for the application to reach us by the closing date.
-Any applications received after this date will be treated as a late application unless the local authority considers that there are good reasons for the application being late.
+Any applications received after this date will be treated as a late application unless the Council considers that there are good reasons for the application being late.